pjfanning/sbt-pekko-build/README.md

 ThisBuild / pekkoInlineEnabled := false
 ```

+When running local builds you can use `sbt -Dpekko.no.inline` to avoid the inlining.
+It is very expensive to inline (uses a lot more CPU and memory when it is enabled).

 ## PekkoDependency

 This is usable as is in v0.2.x but in v0.3.0 and above, you need to add a file to your `project` dir like [PekkoCoreDependency.scala](https://github.com/apache/incubator-pekko-http/pull/418/files#diff-1f66132a50db37ce33500827316ccde362d7ac385333d98eca70659b7b8edd55)